Elisabeth Bergner: 1933–1940: Escape Me Never and British films

+1941–1948: Hollywood debut and Broadway plays

+Bergner's first Hollywood film was Paris Calling (1941), co-starring Randolph Scott.

+Bergner's most successful Broadway role was Sally Carroll in the play The Two Mrs. Carrolls, which ran for 585 performances from August 3, 1943 to February 3, 1945.
+In 1944, she won The Drama League's Delia Austrian Medal for Distinguished Performance for The Two Mrs. Carrolls.

+In 1945, Bergner directed Czinner's Broadway production of the play The Overtons, written by Vincent Lawrence.

+From 15 October to 16 November 1946, she portrayed the title role of John Webster's The Duchess of Malfi at the Ethel Barrymore Theatre.

+Bergner also starred in Louis Paul's The Cup of Trembling at the Music Box Theatre.

+1949–1984: Later career

 In 1954, Bergner temporarily returned to Germany, where she acted in movies and on the stage; the Berlin district of Steglitz named a city park after her.
 In 1973, she starred in Der Fußgänger (English title: The Pedestrian), which was nominated for an Academy Award and which won the Golden Globe for Best Foreign-Language Foreign Film of 1974.
 In 1980, Austria awarded her the Cross of Merit for Science and Art, and, in 1982, she won the Eleonora Duse Prize Asolo.

 Personal life

 Bergner was married once, to Hungarian-born British writer, film director, and producer Paul Czinner, from 1933 to 1972.

 She was the source for the story which became the 1950 Academy Award for Best Picture-winning film All About Eve.
 According to The New York Times obituary for writer Mary Orr, Bergner told Orr about an experience that provided her with the inspiration for the short story that gave birth to the character of Eve Harrington.
 "The Wisdom of Eve" appeared in Cosmopolitan in 1946.
 The play based on that story was the basis for Joseph L. Mankiewicz's screenplay for the film.
 The episode occurred when Bergner was performing in the play The Two Mrs. Carrolls.
 Bergner took pity on a "waif-like" young woman who stood outside the theater for days on end.
 She gave her a job as her secretary, and the young actress tried to "take over" Bergner's life.

 Bergner was also reputedly the inspiration for the character of Dora Martin in the novel Mephisto by Klaus Mann.